BigBang1112/maniaapi-net/Src/ManiaAPI.XmlRpc/README.md

 Features this last setup brings:

+- **You can inject `AggregatedMasterServerTMT` to conveniently work with all master servers**
-- You can inject `ImmutableDictionary<Platform, MasterServerTMT>` to get all master servers
+- You can inject `ImmutableDictionary<Platform, MasterServerTMT>` to get all master servers as individual instances
 - If you don't need specific platform context, you can inject `IEnumerable<MasterServerTMT>` to get all master servers
 - Specific `InitServerTMT` and `MasterServerTMT` can be injected using `[FromKeyedServices(Platform.PC)]`